jeromealmir/tinyapp/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+- Install all dependencies (using the `npm install` command)
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` command

 ## How To Use